Phoenix AZ Attorneys for Auto Accident Injury Victims with Sprains, Bruising, Chronic Headaches, and other Injuries Caused By Auto Accidents

 Wrist sprains are painful and, if untreated, can lead to chronic instability of the wrist and chronic arthritis.
 The severity of a wrist sprain is determined by how damaged the ligaments are: whether they are stretched, torn, or completely separated.
 Though less severe sprains tend to heal themselves, serious sprains in which the ligaments are completely torn through may require surgery.

-One of the most common injuries in a car accident is that you and any passengers in the car are pushed forward and hit the dashboard.
+One of the most common smaller injuries in a car accident is that you and any passengers in the car are pushed forward and hit the dashboard.
 Many times that is due to a rear-end or t-bone auto accident or someone traveling at a high speed on the freeway.
 Often, your knees are one of the first parts of your body to collide with the dash, and so they absorb the most amount of force.
 When that happens and your knee strikes the dash, there is direct trauma to that joint that can result in a range of injuries, including sprains and even shattered kneecaps.

 Knee sprains are painful, and can lead to further issues like instability and arthritis if left untreated, and eventual immobility and perhaps secondary health concerns (like obesity).
 Much like wrist sprains, knee sprain severity is determined by how torn the ligaments are, with more severe separation indicating a more severe injury.
-However, knee sprains often require surgery or physical therapy treatment more often than wrist sprains do.
+However, knee sprains require surgery or physical therapy treatment more often than wrist sprains do.

 Seat belts save lives.
 They reduce the risk of severe injury by 50%, and reduce the risk of car-accident death by 45%.
-However, seat belts can still cause minor injuries.
+However, seat belts can still cause smaller injuries.
 In a car accident where your body has been thrown against the seatbelt (like in a hit-and-run on the freeway, or in a trucking accident), you may have a bruise (contusion) or scrape (abrasion) across your chest, ribs, neck, or stomach.
 Generally, those bruises and/ or cuts should fully heal on their own in a few days or in a week.
 But bruising, particularly along the ribcage, may be an indicator of a worse injury, like a broken bone or muscle strain.

 Having a constant headache after a car accident is more than a minor annoyance.
 It’s painful, debilitating, and can be a sign of a much more serious condition.
 Headaches after a car accident are called post-traumatic headaches because they are induced by the trauma of the car accident, usually from hitting your head on either the dashboard/ steering wheel or hitting it backwards against the headrest.